NATIONAL HIV/AIDS AND AGING AWARENESS DAY

 Construction began on the United States Capitol when President George Washington laid the cornerstone.
 However, no one knows exactly where Washington placed that cornerstone.
 Additionally, the first president of the United States never saw the building completed.
 Washington died in 1799 and the builders completed the Capitol building nearly a year later.

 Businessmen Charles Lewis Tiffany and John B. Young established Tiffany & Young.
 They sold “stationery and fancy goods” to the citizens of New York and then the world.
-The business was later named Tiffany & Co.
+In 1853 when Charles Lewis Tiffany became the sole proprietor, he renamed the business Tiffany & Co.

 The first edition of the New York Daily Times is published.
 The newspaper’s name would later change to The New York Times.